 The most prominent chemicals found in the water sources included:

-- Benzene, used in the manufacturing of plastics, resins, and synthetic fibers, is a known carcinogenic substance.
+- Benzene is used in the manufacturing of plastics, resins, and synthetic fibers and is a known carcinogenic substance.

-- Perchloroethylene (PCE), a dry cleaning and metal degreasing compound, is a known carcinogenic substance.
+- Perchloroethylene (PCE) is a dry cleaning and metal degreasing compound and is a known carcinogenic substance.

-- Trichloroethylene (TCE), a solvent used to clean metal, is a known carcinogenic substance.
+- Trichloroethylene (TCE) is a solvent used to clean metal and a known carcinogenic substance.

-- Vinyl chloride, PCE and TCE will degrade in the groundwater to form vinyl chloride is a probable carcinogen used to make PVC.
+- Vinyl chloride, PCE, and TCE are chemicals that will degrade in the groundwater to form vinyl chloride, which is a probable carcinogen used to make PVC.

 The Agency for Toxic Substances and Disease Registry (ATSDR), based in Atlanta, Georgia, made it known that benzene can cause blood disorders, such as aplastic anemia.
 As such, the federal government recognizes the illness as a presumptive medical condition of the water contamination at Camp Lejeune.

-This disease causes bone marrow failure.
-The blood-manufacturing cells in the marrow do not make sufficient new red blood cells necessary to oxygenate the body.
+This disease causes bone marrow failure because the blood-manufacturing cells in the marrow do not make sufficient new red blood cells necessary to oxygenate the body.
 Aplastic anemia can strike at any age without warning, but it is more likely to present itself between the ages of two to five, 20 to 25, and 55 and older.
 Although aplastic anemia is not necessarily fatal, it has many side effects and complications.
-The treatments are unpleasant, and a patient’s quality of life is compromised.
+The treatments are unpleasant, and a patient's quality of life is compromised.